 Let $V$ denote the standard representation of $O(m)$ and endow it with a flat $O(m)$-invariant metric $g_V$.
-By construction, the associated vector bundle $P\times_{O(m)} V$ has a $G$-vector bundle structure (the action given by $g[p,v]=[gp,v]$) which is equivalent to the one of the original bundle $E$.
+By construction, the associated bundle $P\times_{O(m)} V$ is a $G$-vector bundle (the action given by $g[p,v]=[gp,v]$) which is isomorphic to the original bundle $E$.
 We finish by constructing adequate metrics as in the homogeneous case above.
-The product metric $g_P + g_V$ on $P\times V$ is $O(m)$-invariant and of non-negative curvature, thus it descends to a metric on $E=P\times_{O(m)} V$ which is $G$-invariant by construction and of non-negative curvature by the Gray--O'Neill formula.
+The product metric $g_P + g_V$ on $P\times V$ is $O(m)$-invariant and of non-negative curvature, thus it descends to a metric on $E=P\times_{O(m)} V$ which is $G$-invariant by construction and of non-negative curvature by the Gray--O'Neill formula \cite{Gr67,On66}.

 We refer to \cite[Proposition 7.1]{Hoel2010} for a detailed description of the general construction above in the case where $P$ equals the frame bundle of $M$, which is a principal $SO(n)$-bundle (where $n=\dim M$) and whose associated vector bundle $P\times_{SO(n)}V$ is the tangent bundle $TM$. \end{proof}